-Some non-tuition fees may also apply for items such as school uniforms, all stationary and non-curriculum activities.
+Some non-tuition fees may also apply for items such as school uniforms, all stationary, specialized programs (Excellence Programs, VET qualifications, etc) and non-curriculum activities.
 Please check with your International Student Coordinator.

 Overseas student Health Cover (OHSHC)

 OSHC fees± are determined by the OSHC provider and are subject to change.
 For further information on OSHC, please refer to your OSHC provider.